m10rten/suite/README.md

 # suite

-Personal Suite of Code for self-made packages and apps.
+Personal Suite of Code for self-made packages and apps, written in TypeScript, build by [`m10rten`](https://github.com/m10rten/)

 ## Contents